Astroball

 Astroball is a platform game for the ZX Spectrum and SAM Coupé, written by Balor Knight and published by Revelation.

 A sequel, Turbulence, set on a rotating sphere, was released for the Spectrum in 1993.

 Gameplay

 The player controls a bouncing ball and collects coins from each level before proceeding to a level's exit.
 Small spikes, named Deathstars, are to be avoided, as any collision results in a life being lost.
 The game also features "blinking" platforms, which can only be used for bouncing when visible, requiring careful timing from the player.

 Various power-ups can be collected, including extra time, temporary invulnerability, and a slow motion mode.
 The main power-up item will cycle between the various power-ups available, and its sprite updates accordingly.
 Most levels require the player to determine the appropriate power-ups to be collected to progress through the level.

 Reception

+Your Sinclair gave Astroball a rating of 90, calling the game "sheer, unadulterated fun".